 - If they do not want to see a GP you can try to ask for help yourself by contacting the GP or Mindline Emotional Support and Mental Health Helpline on 01823 276 892 or free phone 0800 138 1692.
 This service can refer you your local Home Treatment Team.

-- If you feel someone is imminently at risk to themselves or others due to a mental health crisis, please contact the Home Treatment Service in your area.
+- If you feel someone is imminently at risk to themselves or others due to a mental health crisis, please contact the first response service on 0300 1245016.

 - You can let the person know that they can self-refer to our Talking Therapies service